-Our Mission is “to witness, proclaim, and grow our Orthodox Christian faith and the Gospel of Jesus Christ through liturgy, ministries, community, and family.“
+Our Mission is “to bring people closer to God by witnessing, proclaiming, and growing our Orthodox Christian faith and the Gospel of Jesus Christ through liturgy, ministries, community, and family.“

 Resurrection Greek Orthodox Church was established in 1971, as a second parish of the Greek Orthodox Metropolis of San Francisco in Alameda County.
 The parish seeks to minister to the growing population in the East Bay and Tri-Valley.
 Fr.
 Niko Bekris was assigned as our proistamenos (head priest) in November 2015, the eighth priest assigned to our parish.